MiltonGreat/Heart-Disease/README.md

 The target variable is HeartDisease, which indicates whether or not a patient has heart disease (1 for heart disease, 0 otherwise).

-#### 3. Approach
+### Solution Approach:

-1. Data Preprocessing:
+1. Data Preprocessing
-2. Model Training
-- Logistic Regression: A linear model used for binary classification.
-- Random Forest Classifier: An ensemble learning method that creates multiple decision trees and outputs the mode of the classes.
-- Support Vector Machine (SVM): A robust classifier that finds the hyperplane that best separates the classes.
+- Data Cleaning: Handled missing values and outliers.
+- Feature Engineering: Encoded categorical variables (e.g., ChestPainType, RestingECG).
+- Normalization: Scaled numeric features to improve model performance.

+2. Exploratory Data Analysis (EDA)
+- Analyzed the relationships between features like cholesterol, age, and exercise-induced angina with heart disease risk.
+- Identified MaxHR and cholesterol levels as key indicators of heart disease.

-3. Model Evaluation:
+3. Model Development
-4. Hyperparameter Tuning:
+- Algorithms Tested: Logistic Regression, Random Forest, and Support Vector Machine (SVM).
-5. Feature Importance:
+- Feature Importance: Assessed key predictors using Random Forest.
-6. Model Prediction on New Data:

-#### 4. Key Findings
+- Hyperparameter Tuning: Optimized Random Forest using GridSearchCV.

+4. Evaluation Metrics
+- Accuracy: Assessed overall prediction success.
+- ROC-AUC: Measured the model’s ability to distinguish between classes.
+- Precision and Recall: Evaluated the model's reliability for identifying at-risk patients.

+### Key Findings:

+Model Comparison:
-All three models (Logistic Regression, Random Forest, and SVM) performed similarly in terms of accuracy (~86%) and AUC (>0.92), making them reliable predictors for heart disease.
-SVM and Logistic Regression slightly outperformed Random Forest in terms of ROC-AUC.
+- All models (Logistic Regression, Random Forest, SVM) performed well, with ROC-AUC exceeding 0.92.

-The Random Forest model revealed that features like MaxHR, Cholesterol, and Age had the most impact on predicting heart disease, providing valuable insights into the most important factors influencing heart disease risk.

-Interpretation of Results:

-- The high accuracy and strong performance metrics across classes (e.g., normal and opacity) suggest that the model is well-suited for identifying both at-risk and non-at-risk patients.
-- The use of Chest X-Ray images as inputs means the model is leveraging visual patterns, which are highly relevant for clinical diagnoses of conditions like pneumonia or other causes of mortality.

-The final part of the code uses the best model to predict heart disease for a new patient.
-For example:
+- Logistic Regression and SVM slightly outperformed Random Forest in ROC-AUC, indicating robustness across methods.

+Patient Insights:
+- High cholesterol levels and low MaxHR were strongly associated with heart disease risk.
+- Male patients with high blood pressure were at elevated risk.

+Example Prediction:
 - Patient Info: 52 years old, RestingBP of 138, Cholesterol of 175, and MaxHR of 125.
-- Prediction: The model predicts that the patient has heart disease.
+- Prediction: The model classified this patient as high-risk for heart disease.

+### Challenges

+- Class Imbalance: Addressed using oversampling techniques to ensure balanced predictions.
+- Feature Importance: Carefully selected and tuned features to avoid overfitting.

+### Future Directions

+1. Time-Series Analysis: Incorporate longitudinal patient data for dynamic monitoring of vitals and risk trends.

+2. Model Deployment: Develop a web-based interface or API for real-time risk prediction.

+3. Explainability: Use SHAP or LIME to make predictions interpretable for clinical use.

+4. Broader Analysis: Extend the study to explore socio-economic and lifestyle factors.

-#### 5. Source
+# Source

 https://www.kaggle.com/datasets/fedesoriano/heart-failure-prediction